 It depends on the system, sometimes yes, usually no.

-The sound pressure levels achievable with a hi-fi system are down to two parameters: amplifier power output and speaker sensitivity.
-Low-power amplifiers can create realistic sound pressures and dynamics, but only when matched with sensitive speakers.
+The sound pressure levels achievable with a hi-fi system come down to two parameters: amplifier power output and speaker sensitivity.
+Low-power amplifiers can create realistic sound pressures and dynamics, but only when partnered with sensitive speakers.

-Do not expect a 30W per channel amplifier to offer high fidelity dynamics and sound pressures with normal sensitivity speakers though.
-It’s not physically possible, no matter what anyone might tell you.
+This all comes down to simple physics.
+A 20W or 30W per channel amplifier can’t offer high-fidelity dynamics and sound pressures with ‘normal’ sensitivity speakers, that is speakers with around 89 – 91dB/Watt sensitivity.
+It’s not physically possible.
 Hi-fi listening at low levels may be possible here, but scale and gravitas will be missing.

 This FAQ covers the concept in more detail.